-The first post I wrote in 2010 was entitled “Choosing Your Thoughts”.
+One of the first posts I wrote was entitled “Choosing Your Thoughts”.
 It deals with the active process of deciding where we want to focus our attention, and can best be summarized by stating that in almost all instances it is possible to choose which of the many aspects of reality we want to focus on: our problems, or our blessings; our challenges or our opportunities.
-I wanted to begin 2011 with a post about another, related aspect of cognition by articulating and explaining a principle that is central to achieving greater happiness, less stress, and a greater sense of inner peace in your life.
+I wanted to begin this time with a post about another, related aspect of cognition by articulating and explaining a principle that is central to achieving greater happiness, less stress, and a greater sense of inner peace in your life.
 This principle deals with the unavoidable phenomenon of thoughts arising in our minds that at the moment seem absolutely true.
 But in their seeming truth can lie a dangerous trap.

 Our minds are thought-generating machines.
 It has been estimated that on an average day we have between 12,000 and 70,000 thoughts!
 As human beings, we try to make sense of these thoughts by arranging them in logical patterns, giving us a greater sense of control.
 But often the arrangement is inaccurate.

 Just as it is within our power to choose the thoughts on which we want to focus, so is it within our power to decide which of our thoughts we decide to believe.
 On the surface, this may seem a somewhat surprising statement.
 After all, don’t we believe things that we know to be true, and if there is some doubt about the truth don’t we generally use or best judgment or try to gather facts to better ascertain whether or not the thought is believable?
 When it comes to matters that have a factual basis, yes.
 We choose to believe that our eyesight is deteriorating because we’re having more trouble reading the street signs in our neighborhood.
 We choose to believe that we’re going to miss our flight because the alarm clock didn’t go off.